jtclarkjr/manga-app/README.md

 ## Note

-* For env using Electron and Jest with babel and webpack configs
+* For env using Electron for native module and Jest for testing with babel and webpack configs
 * Can find cache for downloads and saved titles on local here:

     ~/Library/Application Support/manga-app/init.json